-While working on new product development or design changes or remediation activities, a small to medium-sized team with a mixed skillset comes together and works on the product.
+While working on new product development or design changes or remediation activities, a small to medium-sized team with mixed skillset comes together and works on the product.
 In these cases, project management and product management go hand in hand.
-Contrarily, EU MDR remediation requires that the entire organization i.e. all departments and business units, work together in tandem on the complete range of product portfolio.
+Contrarily, MDR remediation requires that the entire organization i.e. all departments and business units, work together in tandem on the complete range of product portfolio.
 The breadth and depth of project management required during this period are unprecedented.
-It brings in many more complex requirements such as:
+It brings in many more complex requirements like

 - Planning and tracking of the entire volume of technical files.
-It implies tracking multiple activities performed by various cross-functional teams. - EU MDR transition is a short period activity and working on compliance with the entire product range within this period requires a large influx of technical and regulatory resources.
-Manufacturers need to estimate and fulfil resource requirements without hampering existing R&D, maintenance, and other regular activities. - As an extension of finding, utilizing, and managing a large team, communication, collaboration, and dependencies need to be handled efficiently.
+It implies tracking multiple activities performed by various cross-functional teams. - MDR transition is a short period activity and working on compliance with the entire product range within this period requires a large influx of technical and regulatory resources.
+Manufacturers need to estimate and fulfill resource requirements without hampering existing R&D, maintenance, and other regular activities. - As an extension of finding, utilizing, and managing a large team, communication, collaboration, and dependencies need to be handled efficiently.

-Solutions
+Solutions:

-1. Adopting agile practices: To manage a large program deftly while being flexible enough to accommodate all kinds of changes requires discipline and an ability to retrospect and change every once in a while.
-Adopting some of the agile practices and breaking down the large program into smaller workable units not only helps to manage the program better but also assists in estimating efforts and schedules.
+- 1. Adopting Agile Practices: To manage a large program deftly while being flexible enough to accommodate all kinds of changes requires discipline and at the same time an ability to retrospect and change every once in a while.
+Adopting some of the agile practices, breaking down the large program into smaller workable units not only helps to manage them better but also helps in estimating efforts and schedules.
 Stitching the Individual statuses will enable us to forecast timelines and provide a visualization of accomplishments.
-Running sprints of work packages gives a chance for periodic retrospection and course correction.

-- 2. Building communication platforms: Collaboration amongst all stakeholders is a strong requirement for the success of the transition program and requires looking into building platforms and processes for communication and collaboration with both internal and external stakeholders like notified bodies. - 3.
-Collaboration with service providers: As EU MDR transition is a time-bound activity, it acts as a strong motivator to look into collaboration with 3rd party service providers.
+Running sprints of work packages give a chance for periodic retrospection and course correction. - Building Communication platforms: Collaboration amongst all stakeholders is a strong requirement for the success of the MDR program and which requires looking into building platforms and processes for communication and collaboration with both internal and external stakeholders like notified bodies. - 3.
+Collaboration with service providers: As MDR transition is a time-bound activity, it acts as a strong motivator to look into collaboration with 3rd party service providers.
 Service providers bring in the ability to ramp up and ramp down skilled teams as and when required.
 Their forte is to bring cross-functional teams to the table and train them to quickly adapt to individual client requirements.
-This will fulfil the manufacturer's need for on boarding a large number of people just for a couple of years to work on the new compliance.
+This will fulfill the manufacturer's need for onboarding a large number of people just for a couple of years to work on MDR compliance.
 It also provides them the freedom to continue their existing R&D activities thus maintaining their position in the market.
-Service providers come up with the experience of handling large projects.
+Service providers come up with an experience of handling large projects.
 Customers can then manage large programs by utilizing only a handful of their experienced leaders by utilizing such collaborations.